-The light blue irises that floated in her watery eyes brought me to thoughts of lily pads floating on a pond, and like the lily pads I had an urge to touch them, or maybe to drop into the water like the fairies do and swim in their depths.
+The light blue irises that floated in her watery eyes conjured thoughts of lily pads floating on a pond, and like the lily pads I had an urge to touch them, or maybe to drop into the water like the fairies do and swim in their depths.

 Years later, when I announced that I was pregnant, my Grandmother came to my house, placed a chair in the center of the kitchen, sat me in it, and drew out some objects that looked like gourds.
 She commanded me to bite the ends of each to make sure I had a male child.
 And so I did; I had a son.
 And anyone in the family who didn’t bite the gourd had a female child.